NotBrianZach/bza/README.md

 - maxTokenSummary=change response length/max summary token count (default 2000, max = 4096 includes summary prompts)

 ## Command Line Meta Commands (bza)
+- gptDB ask gpt to query database for you, print command, then hit y to run or n to cancel (can also copy&paste into sql repl)
 - read bookName
 - printLog
 - resumeFromLog